 Now thriving 12 year olds, identical twins Stella and Olivia DeFilippis are a force to be reckoned with, sharing an infectious laugh and a hidden language that only they know.

-The girls delight in the fact that almost everyone they meet has a hard time telling them apart.
+Growing up, the girls delighted in the fact that almost everyone they met has a hard time telling them apart.
 But before they were born, there was a very significant difference that meant a life or death situation for one or both of the twins.

 Olivia and Stella were diagnosed in utero with twin-twin transfusion syndrome (TTTS), a life-threatening condition in which blood circulates unequally between the twins.
 One baby receives too much blood and nutrients, while the other doesn't get enough.